Aaron Kosminski: Life

 Aaron Kosminski was born in Kłodawa in Congress Poland, then part of the Russian Empire.
 His parents were Abram Józef Kozmiński, a tailor, and his wife Golda née Lubnowska.
 He may have been employed in a hospital as a hairdresser or orderly for a time.
-He emigrated from Poland in 1880 or 1881, likely with his sisters' families.
-The family initially lived in Germany.
-A nephew of his was born there in 1880 and a niece in 1881.
-It is not known precisely when Aaron left Poland to join his sisters or whether he lived in Germany for any length of time, although he may have left Poland as a result of the April 1881 pogroms following the assassination of Tsar Alexander II, the impetus for many other Jews to emigrate.
-The family moved to Britain and settled in London sometime in 1881 or 1882.
+Kosminski emigrated from Poland to England, arriving in or around 1881.
+He probably accompanied his brother Woolf and his sister Matilda and brother-in-law Morris Lubnowski, who arrived in London in June 1881 (Woolf having married at Klodawa in May 1881, and the Lubnowskis having lived in Germany in the late 1870s).
+Woolf and Aaron may have left Poland as a result of the April 1881 pogroms following the assassination of Tsar Alexander II, the impetus for many other Jews to emigrate.
 His mother, who was listed as a widow, apparently did not emigrate with the family immediately, but had joined them by 1894.
-It is unknown whether his father died or abandoned the family, but he did not emigrate to Britain with the rest of them.
-It is known that he had likely died before 1901, and an 1887 death certificate indicates that an Abram Kosminski had died in the Polish town of Koło, only five miles from Grzegorzew, the hometown of Kosminski's father.
+His father died in 1874.

-In London, Kosminski embarked on a career as a barber in Whitechapel, an impoverished slum in London's East End that had become home to many Jewish refugees who were fleeing economic hardship in Eastern Europe and pogroms in Tsarist Russia.
-However, he may have worked only sporadically: it was reported that he had "not attempted any kind of work for years" by 1891.
-He possibly relied on his sisters' families for financial support, and may have lived with them at 3 Sion Square in 1890 and 16 Greenfield Street in 1891, indicating that his sisters possibly shared responsibility for caring for him and he alternated living between their family homes.
+In London, the family settled in Whitechapel, an impoverished slum in London's East End that had become home to many Jewish refugees who were fleeing economic hardship in Eastern Europe and pogroms in Tsarist Russia.
+English records describe him as a hairdresser, but he may have worked only sporadically: it was reported that he had "not attempted any kind of work for years" by 1891.
+He presumably relied on his siblings for financial support, and is known to have lived with his brother Woolf at 3 Sion Square in 1890 and his sister Matilda at 16 Greenfield Street in 1891, indicating that his siblings possibly shared responsibility for caring for him and he alternated living between their family homes.